 On September 8, 2020, the OCC filed motions in the Ohio Companies' corporate separation audit and DMR audit dockets, requesting the PUCO to open an investigation and management audit, hire an independent auditor, and require FirstEnergy to show it did not improperly use money collected from consumers or violate any utility regulatory laws, rules or orders in its activities regarding HB 6.
 On December 30, 2020, in response to the OCC's motion, the PUCO reopened the DMR audit docket, and directed PUCO staff to solicit a third-party auditor and conduct a full review of the DMR to ensure funds collected from customers through the DMR were only used for the purposes established in ESP IV.
 On June 2, 2021, the PUCO selected an auditor, and the auditor filed the final audit report on January 14, 2022, which made certain findings and recommendations.
 The report found that spending of DMR revenues was not required to be tracked, and that DMR revenues, like all rider revenues, are placed into the regulated money pool as a matter of routine, where the funds lose their identity.
 Therefore, the report could not suggest that DMR funds were used definitively for direct or indirect support for grid modernization.
 The report also concluded that there was no documented evidence that ties revenues from the DMR to lobbying for the passage of HB 6, but also could not rule out with certainty uses of DMR funds to support the passage of HB 6.
 The report further recommended that the regulated companies' money pool be audited more frequently and the Ohio Companies adopt formal dividend policies.
 Final comments and responses were filed by parties during the second quarter of 2022.
 The proceeding was stayed in its entirety, including discovery and motions, continuously at the request of the U.S. Attorney for the Southern District of Ohio beginning in August 2022 and was lifted on February 26, 2024.
-On February 26, 2024, the Attorney Examiner consolidated this proceeding with the expanded Rider DCR audit proceeding described below and set a procedural schedule, which was vacated on March 15, 2024.
-A new procedural schedule will be set at a May 21, 2024 prehearing conference.
+On February 26, 2024, the Attorney Examiner consolidated this proceeding with the expanded Rider DCR rider audit proceeding described below and set a procedural schedule, which was vacated on March 15, 2024.
+A new On June 21, 2024, the Attorney Examiners issued an entry setting a procedural schedule, will be set at a May 21, 2024 prehearing conference, which was modified on July 16, 2024.
+Evidentiary hearings are scheduled to begin February 3, 2025.